 District 2 - Brenda Clack

 Brenda J. Clack was elected to represent the citizens of District 2 in 2009.
-She currently serves as Chairperson of the Genesee County Human Services Committee.
 Commissioner Clack, a native of Tennessee, attended Tennessee State University after graduating from high school with honors.
 After achieving her BS in Education, Brenda moved to Detroit and would later relocate to Flint, Michigan.
 Subsequently, Brenda Clack immersed herself in civic and social organizations such as the NAACP, Urban League and various church tutorial programs.
 She also endorsed various senior citizens organizations and served as a Precinct Delegate.
 Mrs. Clack also served in many capacities with the local United Teachers of Flint Union and the Michigan Educational Association.
 Teaching has always been her first love, allowing her to mentor hundreds of students in the Flint Public School system.

 Prior to her election to the MI State House of Representatives, she was a High School History and Economics Teacher for 32 years.
 During her teaching tenure, Mrs. Clack was selected as Michigan’s Economic teacher of the year in 1995 and was awarded Flint’s Optimist Outstanding Achievement in Education Award in 1996.
 Recently, she was honored by being inducted into Phi Delta Kappa Hall of Fame.